 Weight: 5.3 ounces

-You can leave your smartphone screen at home, and take out a satellite controlled GPS system that will always pick up your location!
+Now you can leave your smartphone screen at home and take out a satellite controlled GPS system that will always pick up your location!
 Just remember to take some spare batteries with you!

 Which of the Garmin GPS devices we’ve reviewed above seems like the best of the bunch?
 Or do you have better suggestions?
 Let us know in the comments below!